← Back to Blog

 3. Make it easy to pay

 Most invoicing services, including Bonsai, work with third-party payment processors like PayPal or Stripe to get you paid for services directly from the invoice.
-This offers a huge advantage to freelancers who want to both appear professional and cut down on time between sending out an invoice by email and receiving payment.
+This offers a huge advantage to agencies who want to both appear professional and cut down on time between sending out an invoice by email and receiving payment.
 By giving clients a one-click payment solution and asking for payment in an email, there’s little chance they will forget to pay you or send the money to the wrong account, address, or contact.

 If you require payment by check, ensure that your invoice includes everything a client will need to send it.
 Who should the check be made out to?
 If your business name is different than the name on your bank account, be sure your invoice indicates so.
 If you accept Chase Payments, Zelle, or another P2P payment service, include a line about which payment email money should be sent.
 (Note: Invoices paid with cryptocurrencies are generally more likely to be paid late.
 Think carefully before accepting Bitcoin, etc.)